Sourov-Ahmed-2005034/AlxCoCrFeNi-Atomistic-Simulations/README.md

 ### 1. Uniaxial Tensile Simulation

-The tensile workflow is designed to investigate the mechanical response of Al<sub>x</sub>CoCrFeNi HEAs under uniaxial deformation.
+The tensile workflow examines the mechanical response of AlxCoCrFeNi HEAs under uniaxial deformation.
+It is used to study how alloy composition affects the stress-strain response and related mechanical behavior at the atomic scale.

 The general workflow consists of:

 1. Atomic structure preparation
 2. Assignment of atomic species
-3. Interatomic potential definition
+3. Interatomic potential selection
 4. Energy minimization
 5. Thermal and pressure equilibration
 6. Application of controlled uniaxial deformation